 3) Malicious Code Injections

-Another major security threat common to many apps is the code injection, which mostly happens through less reliable plugins.
-The code injections by getting access to the app database can inject malicious code, result in data loss, data breaches, data tampering, faulty app performance, and complete crashing of the app.
+Another major security threat common to many apps is code injection, which mostly happens through less reliable plugins.
+The code injections by getting access to the app database can inject malicious code, resulting in data loss, data breaches, data tampering, faulty app performance, and complete crashing of the app.
 The most alarming thing is that such attacks occur every once in a while, and common app security safeguards are not enough to prevent them completely.